Sobeston/zig.guide/chapter-2.md

 }
 ```

-The [`std.heap.FixedBufferAllocator`](https://ziglang.org/documentation/master/std/#std;heap.FixedBufferAllocator) is an allocator that allocates memory into a fixed buffer, and does not make any heap allocations.
+The [`std.heap.FixedBufferAllocator`](https://ziglang.org/documentation/master/std/#std;heap.FixedBufferAllocator) is an allocator that allocates memory from a fixed buffer, and does not make any heap allocations.
 This is useful when heap usage is not wanted, for example when writing a kernel.
 It may also be considered for performance reasons.
 It will give you the error `OutOfMemory` if it has run out of bytes.

 ```zig
 test "fixed buffer allocator" {